alexpyattaev/spatialtree/README.md

 ## Features
  - Highly tunable for different scales (from 8 bit to 64 bit coordinates), 2D, 3D, N-D if desired.
  - Minimized memory (re)allocations and moves
- - Provides nice iterators for finding chunks in certain bounds
+ - Provides a selection iterators for finding chunks in certain bounds
- - Supports online defragmentation for data chunks to optimize sequential lookups
+ - Supports online defragmentation for data chunks to optimize sequential operations on all chunks
  - External chunk cache can be used to allow reusing chunks at a memory tradeoff